CISpaces/webservices/Endpoints.md

 - VC/rest/history

-  Gets version of the graph from history table
+  Gets all the version of the graph using Graphid from history table.
+It's sorted from newer version to older version.

   @param graphID a graph id